grafana/grafonnet-lib/docs/index.md

 Grafonnet aims to support any basic feature of dashboards (annotations, templates, rows, panels...) as well as a number of datasources and plugins.
-That is, official plugins only.
+That is, core Grafana features and plugins only.

-We do, however, encourage development and use of community Grafonnet plugins.
+We do, however, encourage development and use of community Grafonnet extensions.
 See the [Community Plugins](community-plugins) page for more info on this.

 ## Code of Conduct